How to Calculate the Volume of a Cylinder with Ease

-To find the volume of a cylinder, the formula used is:
+To determine the volume ( V ) of a cylinder, we use the formula:

 [ V = \pi r^2 h ]